-According to the Journal of Patient Safety, each year, between 210,000 and 440,000 patients die as a result of medical negligence or medical malpractice.
-In other words, medical errors are the third-leading cause of death in America, behind heart disease, which is the first, and cancer, which is second.
-Our Cleveland medical malpractice lawyers are ready to help the victims of medical errors.
+According to the Journal of Patient Safety between 210,000 and 440,000 patients die as a result of medical negligence or medical malpractice each year.
+In other words, medical errors are the third-leading cause of death in America.
+They fall behind heart disease and cancer, respectively.
+Our Cleveland medical malpractice lawyers are ready to help the victims of these errors.

-If you or a loved one has been injured by a doctor or other healthcare provider, you may be entitled to recover compensation for your losses.
-Tittle & Perlmuter has handled numerous medical malpractice cases in Cleveland and beyond.
+After an injury caused by a doctor or other healthcare provider, you may be entitled to recover compensation for your losses.
+Tittle & Perlmuter has handled numerous medical malpractice cases in Cleveland.
+We also work throughout the state of Ohio.
 This is because our Cleveland medical malpractice attorneys are committed to fighting for the compensation you deserve.
 You need to cover medical bills and other losses associated with injuries as a result of being a victim of medical negligence – let us help.

 Think You Might Have a Case?

 Download a Free Copy of Our Ohio Medical Malpractice Guide